bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_10xATAC.rst

    # Combined cells: 12262
    # Combined features: 13249

-5. Dimentionality reduction and clustering
+5. Dimensionality reduction and clustering
 ------------------------------------------

-Finally, we will apply LSA on the filtered dataset to reduce the dimentionality to 30 Topics, combined with louvain clustering.
+Finally, we will apply LSA on the filtered dataset to reduce the dimensionality to 30 Topics, combined with louvain clustering.

 .. code:: bash